 In 1804 Weekes himself stood for election at Durham, Simcoe, and the East Riding of York.
 Defeated by the incumbent, Angus Macdonell (Collachie), Weekes blamed government influence.
 The following year, having campaigned against the Sedition Act passed during the previous session, and against the removal of moneys from the treasury by the executive without approval of the assembly, he was returned in a by-election for the same riding.
-Immediately upon taking his seat he gave notice of motion to consider “the disquietude which prevails in this province by reason of the administration of public affairs.”
+Immediately upon taking his seat, he gave notice of motion to consider “the disquietude which prevails in the Province by reason of the administration of Public Offices.”
 The money issue was settled when the administration restored the amount to the treasury; Weekes’s motion was defeated by a vote of ten to four.

 In 1806, when arguing at the Niagara assizes before judge Robert Thorpe*, Weekes referred to the late Lieutenant Governor Hunter as a “Gothic Barbarian whom the providence of God . . . removed from this world for his tyranny and Iniquity.”
 His fellow counsel, William Dickson*, took issue with the propriety of the remark.
 Two days later Weekes challenged him to a duel that was fought on 10 October in the vicinity of Fort Niagara (near Youngstown), N.Y.
 Weekes was mortally wounded and died the following day.
 The funeral was held at the home of the Niagara merchant John MacKay; Ralfe Clench*, Robert Nelles*, and Isaac Swayze* were among the special mourners, most probably because they were fellow assemblymen.